nebhead/spkr-select/README.md

 + Set timezone
 + Replace Hostname with a unique hostname ('i.e. spkr-select')

-### Automatic Software Installation (ALPHA)
+### Automatic Software Installation (Recommended)

-I've created a script to install this automatically, but it is in ALPHA testing.
-Your mileage may vary, and it's still recommended to try the below Manual Install.
+I've created a script to install this automatically and I believe it will work well with at least Raspberry Pi OS Buster (08-2020).
+Your mileage may vary, and if you experience any trouble try the below Manual Install.

 After you've done the above steps to configure your raspberry pi, at the command line type the following: